brokndremes/pixi-react-examples/Basic/0-ResponsiveApp/README.md

+0 - Responsive App

-Simple responsive stage for pixi/react v8-Beta14
+Simple responsive stage + container centering for pixi/react v8-Beta14

-The stage resizes automatically using the resize_to callback on
+Note that the use of a component wapping Application and `onInit` to prevent errors when trying to draw before the application is initialized.

+The stage automatically resizes using `resizeTo`, referencing the parent div - the square in the center is automatically adjusted to stay in the center of the stage as it moves, using a listener attached to the app.